 *.cfg, and you always include

 cloud-init operates in five stages during a system boot.
 Those stages determine whether

 cloud-init runs and where it finds its datasources, among other tasks.
-A brief summary of the stages follows.
+The stages are as follows:

 cloud-initgenerator stage, through the